hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/708_scc_xxiii.md

 Swamiji: Renunciation must come, but in the fulness of time.
 "कालेनात्मनि विन्दति — In the fulness of time one attains to knowledge within himself."
-When the few Samskâras (tendencies) of the previous life are spent, then renunciation sprouts up in the heart.
+When the few Samskāras (tendencies) of the previous life are spent, then renunciation sprouts up in the heart.

 After some time he said, "Why should you go outside and see the big